LUHMW/RDM-Maturity-Model-Assessment-Toolkit-/README.md

 # RDM Maturity Model — Research Data Management

-This repository provides a comprehensive framework for assessing and verifying the maturity of research data management (FDM) practices across five process
+This repository provides a comprehensive framework for assessing and verifying the maturity of research data management (RDM) practices across five process
 areas: **Planning, Collection, Analysis & Synthesis, Archiving, and Access**.

 ---